eastmaels/utopian.io/README.md

 ![](https://steemitimages.com/DQmaaMZtej1YsQYrFXZh3qTLKgCXNTiFYhUb6U2UT4yyb7c/image.png)

 Utopian is now running on your machine!
-To access the local website, use any browser and go to `localhost:3000/` (or whatever Terminal says next to "Project is running at".)
+* To access the local website, use any browser and go to `localhost:3000/` (or whatever Terminal says next to "Project is running at".)
+* To make a code change, use any editor to change any file in the code locally.
+If you change a `.js` file, the `webpack` will probably _automatically_ update itself and reload any browser pages that are viewing your local snapshot.
+* When submitting a pull request, make sure to uncheck/delete the original `webpack-dev-server.js` code change, as that's only used for running the project locally.
 ## License
 MIT